-There are a tone of choices out there.
+There are a ton of choices out there.
 You can read about our favorites here.

-Whether you use Citibike or your own, it's helpful to have an up-to-date copy of the city's bike lanes.
+Whether you use Citi Bike or your own, it's helpful to have an up-to-date copy of the city's bike lanes.
 Ride the City Maplets * Or you can download an official PDF map from the city, but make sure your phone can handle large PDF files first.

 You've probably noticed by now that the subway lines are grouped in colors—green for the 4, 5, and 6 on the east side, blue for the A, C, and E on the west, and so on.
 In each of these color groups, one of those trains (the "express") will skip a bunch of stops and make your travel time a little shorter.
 But to make the most effective use of this, remember that on late nights or weekends, some express lines will switch to local—so you might not gain anything by ignoring a local and waiting for an express on that late night trip home.